apitable/apitable/docs/contribute/developer-guide.md

 curl -sSf https://sh.rustup.rs | sh -s -- --default-toolchain nightly --profile minimal -y && source "$HOME/.cargo/env"
 ```

-Also, Python 3.7 or above is required.
+Also, Python 3.7 or above, and a proper C/C++ compiler toolchain (e.g. GCC) is required.
 On MacOS and Linux, Python is usually pre-installed, but its version may not meet the requirement.
 You can run `python --version` to check out the version of the built-in Python, if it is below 3.7, see below for the commands to install the required Python version on various systems.

 ### MacOS